 TRAIL: YELLOW TRAIL TOWARD PRZELECZ ORLOWICZA PEAK

 Ending point: 4.5 km away from the waterfall/north direction.
-You would need to go back the main 897 road to your car
+You would need to take the main 897 road to go back to your car

 Parking: along 897 road near the waterfall

 Hiking time: around 5 hours/depending on the route on upper sections

 Trail route: Wodospad Ostrowskich – Przelecz Orlowicza 1039 m – (turn into red trail toward Smerek) – Smerek 1222 m – road 897 (4.5 km away from Wodospad Ostrowskich)